The Bankrate promise

-Online lenders operate solely online and don’t have physical branches for customers to visit.
-You can apply for a loan on their website, and it typically only takes a few minutes to apply.
-They have customer service representatives available for you to talk through via phone or chat to help answer any questions.
+Online lenders don’t have physical branches, which makes them one of the quickest options.
+It typically only takes a few minutes to apply, and many have customer service representatives available via phone or chat to help answer any questions.

-When you apply for a personal loan using online lenders, it’s easy to shop for different lenders quickly and find the best rates.
+When you apply for a personal loan with an online lender, it’s easy to shop for different lenders quickly and find the best rates.
 There are typically more options for consumers with lower credit scores than with other types of lenders.
-Some lenders cater to credit scores as low as 560.
+Some even cater to credit scores as low as 560.

 - Quick and easy to apply.